Color_Theory_Color_diagram_Charles_Hayter

 The issue with teaching color theory (most times)

-I still recall drawing seemingly infinite sets of primary, secondary, or complementary colors, in different shapes and forms, at the beginning of every school cycle.
+I still remember drawing endless rows of primary, secondary, and complementary colors at the start of every school cycle…

 Does it really need to be this bad?

-But probably the most famous artist related to color theory is Russian painter Wassily Kandinsky.
+But perhaps no artist is more closely tied to color theory than the Russian painter Wassily Kandinsky.

 Why Kandinsky?